FarmBot-Docs/farmbot-genesis/v1.4/Extras/reference/seeds.md

 ---
 title: "Seeds"
 slug: "seeds"
-excerpt: "Tips for selecting seeds to use with FarmBot"
+description: "Tips for selecting seeds to use with FarmBot"
 ---

 * toc